 You should keep your Selkirk Rex indoors.
-The breed’s easygoing personality makes it easy prey for thieves, plus it’s important to consider other dangers, such as disease or being struck by an car.
+The breed’s easygoing personality makes these cats easy prey for thieves, plus it’s important to consider other dangers, such as disease or being struck by a car.

 When it comes to hygiene, keep the litter box as clean as possible every day — the Selkirk Rex is no different from other cats who constantly clean themselves.

 LOW: Selkirk Rex cats are generally healthy with no notable genetic health conditions.

 However, they are susceptible to common ailments that affect all cats, such as kidney problems.

 Too cute!
 Even the whiskers are curly on these Selkirk Rex kittens:

 5. Where to Adopt One